raymondwcs/ibmcloud/README.md

 ```

 # Deplpy a simple Node.js app to IBM Cloud
-1. Make sure you are in the folder that contains the Node.js app
+1. Make sure you are inside the folder containing the sample app
 ```
-cd ibmcloud/helloworld
+cd ~/ibmcloud/helloworld
 ```
 2. Login to IBM cloud
 ```